-The mission of Critical Global Politics cluster is to provide informed and academically rigorous insight into these questions and expose assumptions that more traditional approaches to the study of global phenomena take for granted.
-Such research ethos allow us to question, critique and further probe political decisions, policies and knowledge practices which drive modern politics and inform academic discussions as well as practitioners.
+The mission of the Critical Global Politics cluster is to provide informed and academically rigorous insight into these questions and expose assumptions that more traditional approaches to the study of global phenomena take for granted.
+Such research ethos allows us to question, critique and further probe political decisions, policies and knowledge practices which drive modern politics and inform academic discussions as well as practitioners.

 The cluster is also home to a large, vibrant and intellectually engaging PhD community.
-In conjunction with our PhD students we also provide a forum for education and career training.
+In conjunction with our PhD students, we also provide a forum for education and career training.

-- provide internal informal mentoring;
+- providing internal mentoring; and